ovrmrw/reactive-store/README.md

 That is why that I wrote a Simple Store.

 In web apps world, we have to consider all events as async, so Reactive Concept is best match to that.

+This store is a key-value reactive store based on RxJS, and **Redux is used for storing states** in the Observable world.
+So you can use any Redux Middleware as you like, for example `redux-logger` and so on.

 To handle **states, time flow and events** easily, Simple Reactive Store (using RxJS) was born.